N0AHt/Hydra_CalciumImaging_Analysis/README.md

 ## Requirements

 [Anaconda](https://www.anaconda.com/) - Tested with Ver.
 4.8.3

+Used for package management and installation of the required dependencies for this project.
+Other environment managers could also be used.
+---
-  * If using an alternate Anaconda version different commands may be needed to generate an environment from the provided .txt files.
+  **NOTE** If using an alternate Anaconda version, different commands may be needed to generate an environment from the provided .txt files.
+---

 [FFMPeg](https://ffmpeg.org/download.html)

+Provides support for the image processing tools in this package.

 [Icy](http://icy.bioimageanalysis.org/)

+Provides the point tracking algorithm used to track neurons throughout a recording.

+---
-  * Additional plugins for ICY may be required - please contact for details
+  **NOTE** Additional plugins for ICY may be required - please see the full [installation guide](Installation/README.md) for details.
+---

 ## Installation Guide